 Funding for the Arabic Flagship

-Flagship students will have direct financial support through the Flagship program that can be applied to the Capstone program in Morocco.
-Students enrolled in the Arabic Flagship program are also highly encouraged to apply to additional funding opportunities from their universities and other sources such as the Boren Scholarship, Benjamin A. Gilman Scholarship, and the Foreign Language and Areas Studies (FLAS) Fellowship.
+The Arabic Overseas Flagship Program offers financial support to Capstone students.
+This support is aimed at helping students complete their final year of intensive language study and cultural immersion abroad.
+The financial support can cover a variety of expenses, including tuition and fees, airfare, housing, meals, and a living stipend.
+Students enrolled in the Arabic Flagship program are also highly encouraged to apply for additional funding opportunities from their universities and other sources such as the Boren Scholarship, Benjamin A. Gilman Scholarship, and the Foreign Language and Areas Studies (FLAS) Fellowship.

 1) Boren Scholarship: